stephanbcbauer/standards.catena-x.github.io/docs/resources.md

 We provide a standard set of resources you can request.
 Please create a ticket within our Jira with this template and fill it out based on the information from the specific resource you want.

 ## TODO
-TODO: Describe why you would request it, what it means and all information customer needs to fill out fo rthis particular request.
+TODO: Describe why you would request it, what it means and all information customer needs to fill out for this particular request.

 - Github related
   - new repository